What Really Happens When You Smoke Sherm

 - Social and Legal Consequences: Addiction can lead to significant social, legal, and financial problems, affecting relationships and employment.

 The long-term effects of smoking wet are devastating and can impact nearly every aspect of a user’s life.
-Cognitive impairments can make it difficult to perform daily tasks and maintain employment.
-The development of mental disorders can lead to severe depression, anxiety, and even suicidal thoughts.
+From memory loss and impaired judgment to severe mental health struggles, the consequences often ripple into relationships, jobs, and personal safety.

 Physical health issues, including respiratory problems and organ damage, can result in chronic illness and decreased quality of life.
 Smoking sherm can cause problems in relationships and with the law, making life more difficult for the user.